NEGATIVE INTEGRITY AND NEOFUSTINESS

 That no one assumes that this chaos will settle and pass as naturally as it came reeks not only of unearned pessimism, but a deep lack of self-awareness about one’s own time and place.
 There is enough indication that not only will this subside, but something closely, if not perfectly, resembling the old order would make a strident and forceful comeback.
 A resurgence of the humanities might even be insisted upon by the ensuing waves of institutional lifers.
 This is doubtless to be due in part to the presently underappreciated resilience of the pursuit of pure knowledge, for its own sake and for its many subtle applications to the conducting of a free, informed society and an enriched, mature culture.
 Mostly, however, it will prove a useful method by which they will entomb the millennials.

 Perhaps “entomb” isn’t the most appropriate word.
-It might be more accurate to say that the new academians would like to see them drawn and quartered, to have their parts put on display in the four corners of their new dominion, or maybe just to be shoved into a burning ditch somewhere off the beaten path.
+It might be more accurate to say that the new academians would like to see millennials drawn and quartered, to have their parts put on display in the four corners of their new dominion, or maybe just to be shoved into a burning ditch somewhere off the beaten path.
 The resurgence of the humanities will be inevitable, but out of this particular source will it find fortification.
 Funding will pour in from all directions, student bodies will expand exponentially, professors will be afforded independence and tenure’s value will be at once reinvigorated and free of the gauntlet-like process by which it is presently attained.
-To wit, they will need it.
-They have much material to work through, reputations to burnish, and icons (of a sort) to topple.
+To wit, they will need all the unobstructed resources they can get.
+They already have much material to work through, reputations to burnish, and icons (of a sort) to topple.

 To say that study of the millennial generation should (a) continue into the subsequent decades and (b) that it quite frankly has barely even been undertaken, would seem maddening to anyone with basic reading comprehension.
 From thinkpieces in the prestige publications to the most puerile clickbait, many wouldn’t be looked at sideways for suspecting a conspiracy in which a vast majority of consumable content is centered on or geared toward those people born somewhere in the 1980s and the early 1990s.
 And no one loathes it more than the supposed millennials themselves.
 For no one has any idea what precisely constitutes the character of such a person besides age, fashion choices, affordable tech, and what the older people around them happen to notice.
 And in truth it doesn’t matter.